 Some fully know what their next steps are and continue moving toward them.
 Others are still figuring it out.
 Then there are those like me, who knew what they want, went for it, and yet life turned out completely different than planned.
 When I graduated from high school, I knew exactly what I wanted.
 I was unsure how to make it a reality but I wanted to do public relations for the St. Louis Cardinals.
 I studied communications/public relations and got an internship in PR for their minor league team.
-I was on my path, yet I didn’t realize then, that life is a journey not a destination.
+I was on my path, yet I didn’t realize then, that life is a journey, not a destination.

 At 18 my destination was St. Louis working with my beloved Cardinals.
 I never reached that destination.
-My journey was filled with experiences that could be perceived as lack of self-confidence, failed relationships, or unfulfilling jobs.
+My journey was filled with experiences that could be perceived as a lack of self-confidence, failed relationships, or unfulfilling jobs.
 Yet during those years of discovering who I always was, there was plenty of LOVE and laughter mixed in.
-I don’t regret one moment of self-doubt, my heart being broken, or any fear-based choices I made as each moment brought me further clarity.
+I don’t regret one moment of self-doubt, my heart is broken, or any fear-based choices I made as each moment brought me further clarity.
 Each experience gave me the opportunity to define who I was and who I was becoming.
 Had past boyfriends worked out, I wouldn’t be who I am today.
 Had past jobs been great opportunities for me, I wouldn’t be leading an organization I was born to lead.

 So, whether you are graduating from high school, college, a job, or graduating from a relationship that wasn’t working, know each step is part of your overall journey and doesn’t define you as a success or a failure.
 Each chapter opening or closing allows you to take a deeper look at what is important in your life and move forward in LOVE.